Regular laundry detergents are usually rendered ineffective in cleaning ugly yellow sweat stains that ruin your favorite clothes.

 Aspirin: To remove sweat stains with the help of aspirin, crush three uncoated aspirin pills with the back of a spoon and dissolve them in half a cup of tepid water.
 Soak the yellow stained area in this solution for two to three hours and then, wash the garment as usual.

-If the stain has faded but not disappeared completely, then you can repeat the procedure again.
-Aspirin is believed to be effective in getting rid of stains because it contains salicylic acid, which works in a similar way as acetic acid found in vinegar.
+If the stain has faded but not disappeared completely, then you can repeat the procedure.
+Aspirin is believed to be effective in getting rid of stains because it contains salicylic acid, which works similarly as acetic acid found in vinegar.

 Hydrogen Peroxide: Hydrogen peroxide, too, works as a natural bleach.
 You can soak the affected area in a solution of 3% hydrogen peroxide and water.
 Leave it for about 20-30 minutes before washing it.
 Besides, you may use a combination of one part each of hydrogen peroxide, water, and baking soda.